wencruz/ModuleManager/Module-Manager-Syntax.md

 Edits the node or value in place.
 The order *will not change* (new since 2.0.9 ish).

 For nodes, all options are available to select the node, including indexes, * index, HAS, and wildcards in the name.
-If there are multiple matches and the index is not supplied, this will default editing all matches.
+If there are multiple matches and the index is not supplied, this will edit the first match.

 Example
 ```